Overview

 Getting started

-We'll do a paid pilot scoped to one product line and one quarter.
-You see real outcomes against your real codebase before committing.
+We'll run a paid pilot scoped to one product line over one quarter, so you see real outcomes against your real codebase before you commit to anything.
 Book a call.